 While you can contract in almost any industry around the world, there are naturally some that offer higher demand for skilled talent than others.
 According to LinkedIn research, the top three pools of contractor talent are the fields of media and communications, corporate services and software and IT.
 As for skills most in demand by organisations, the more traditional expertise in project management and project delivery is still highly valued, while newer skills such as those in social media and digital marketing are being increasingly sought after.

 A better balance

-Meanwhile, organisations look to contractors to fill difficult to source skills gaps, complete major project and act as a specialist resource.
+Meanwhile, organisations look to contractors to fill difficult-to-source skills gaps, complete major projects and act as a specialist resource.

 At Quanta, we have a long history of supplying major organisations with skilled and dedicated contractors, many of whom we work with time and time again.
 We're renowned within the industry for our Quanta contractors, who arrive on day one of any contract ready to make an immediate impact.
 Our vetting process is thorough and we only recommend people we know will be a perfect fit.
 Similarly, we make sure our contractors feel comfortable and confident on every project, supporting them at every stage of the process.

 Find out more about contracting at Quanta.
 If you're ready to introduce a better work-life balance into your work routine, view our latest job opportunities to get started.